 Storytelling has always had its place within Girvan Folk Festival.
-In 2019 we are spreading our wings a little and embracing storytelling in a slightly different way.
-Perhaps the most obvious new venture is the inclusion of Jock’s Jocks in our event schedule.
+In recent years we spread our wings a little and embraced storytelling in a slightly different way.
+Perhaps the most obvious new venture was the inclusion of Jock’s Jocks in our event schedule in 2019.

 Jock’s Jocks is a show put together around the collection of interviews made with returning soldiers from World War I and lovingly transcribed by Jock Duncan.
 (Jock Duncan is well known to many of us as one of the great traditional singers from the north-east of Scotland).
 The show, which includes stories, songs, music and a fair bit of humour, was put together by Gary West a musician well known through his work with Clan Alba, Ceolbeg, Far, Far from Ypres and also as a presenter of BBC Radio Scotland’s piping program Pipeline.
 Another familiar voice in the show is that of Scott Gardiner, a singer also renowned for his singing of bothy ballads.

-Another storyteller who is joining us this year is Heather Yule.
+Heather Yule joined us for our 2019 festival and is helping to develop storytelling events for us on an ongoing basis.
 Heather is the daughter of Barbara McDermitt who is one of the earliest tellers to appear regularly at Girvan.
 Heather has fond memories of coming to Girvan as a child and is delighted to now be associated with the festival.
 Heather is currently working on a major collection of songs and stories from Stanley Robertson.
 Her mother, Barbara McDermitt did her University PHD thesis on the songs and stories of Stanley Robertson and Heather is currently working with that extensive archive.

 Girvan Writers Group